sushilbh/mydocuments/DOCKER.md

 Share volume (storage/data) among different containers Attach volume to containers
 On deleting container volume does not delete.

 1. docker volume —helpd
 2. docker volume create myvolume  (where, myvolume is volume name)
 3. docker volume ls >> list the volume
 4. docker volume inspect myvolume >>> show the details
 5. Docker volume rm myvolume >>> to remove volume

-Use of Docker volume to create container>> docker container create --name jenkinsrun -it --mount source=myvol1,target=/demo-test jenkins 18.223.124.5
+Use of Docker volume to create container:

+* docker container create --name jenkinsrun -it --mount source=myvol1,target=/demo-test jenkins

-Imp
-docker pull jenkins >> comes from docker hub docker run -p 8080:8080 -p 50000:50000 jenkins (where, first 8080 is host port, second 8080 is container port and 50000:50000 is API) docker run --detach  --name myjenkins -v myvolume:/var/jenkis_home -p 8080:8080 -p 50000:50000 jenkins (Where, myvolume get data from /var/jenkins_home)
+* docker pull jenkins >> comes from docker hub
+* docker run -p 8080:8080 -p 50000:50000 jenkins (where, first 8080 is host port, second 8080 is container port and 50000:50000 is API)
+* docker run --detach --name myjenkins -v myvolume:/var/jenkis_home -p 8080:8080 -p 50000:50000 jenkins
+(Where, myvolume get data from /var/jenkins_home)
-- When you run this command jenkins will run where >> create jobs>>testjob>>freestyle>> execute command >>’ls’  >>apply and save
+* When you run this command jenkins will run where >> create jobs>>testjob>>freestyle>> execute command >>’ls’  >>apply and save
-- Now if you run this command again with different name in different port but can use same volume ie, Docker run -name myjenkins1 -v myvolume:/var/jenkins_home -p 9090:8080 -p 60000:50000 jenkins >> it will also run and it will have same job inside jenkins.
+* Now if you run this command again with different name in different port but can use same volume ie, Docker run -name myjenkins1 -v myvolume:/var/jenkins_home -p 9090:8080 -p 60000:50000 jenkins >> it will also run and it will have same job inside jenkins.

 Docker swarm